biometry/PiNNs/README.md

 @PiNNs~:pip install -r requirements.txt
 ```
-We will need a compiled version of PRELES for creating the embedded physics NN: see the accompanying README file in *src* folder.
+After initializing the environment it is essential to create the PRELES pytorch c++ extension.
+Please proceed in folder *src* with the compilation of the PRELES source code.

 ## Data, Models and Hyperparameters

 The data, models and hyperparamters we used for our experiments are available at in an OSF repository https://osf.io/7gzbn/ (DOI: 10.17605/OSF.IO/7GZBN).
-If you use them, we are always happy about a citation.
+Please cite our publication if you use them.

 ## PRELES calibration and prediction